 Artifacts & monuments in the project's focus: Floor mosaics of the ancient city of Stobi, Republic of Macedonia.

-Periods in the project's focus: Roman, Late Roman/Early Byzantine (Second century BCE - Sixth century CE).
+Periods in the project's focus: Roman, Late Roman/Early Byzantine (2nd century BCE - 6th century CE).

 Venue: Archaeological site of Stobi, Republic of Macedonia.
 The Hellenistic, Roman and Late Roman city was a significant urban center in Antiquity and capital of the Roman province Macedonia Secunda in the Late Antiquity.
 Stobi was included in the 2012 World Monuments Fund Watch list among the monuments with universal significance - Read more here!